viktoriussuwandi/Flask-Movie-List-Website/README.md

 ## Movie List Web Development
 #### This is a project of movie list to store your movie collections.
 Deleopment using API database, WTF form, SQLite, and Flask web server.

-#### The project running on : https://replit.com/@ViktoriusSuwand/AppBrewery-python-Day-64-Movie-Flask-Website
+#### This project running on : https://replit.com/@ViktoriusSuwand/AppBrewery-python-Day-64-Movie-Flask-Website

 #### Documentation can be found on : https://github.com/viktoriussuwandi/Movie-List-Website